2008 Houston Astros season: Performance overview

-The Astros concluded the 2008 season with a 86–75 record for third place in the NL Cetnral, and 11 games behind Chicago for first place, an improvement from 73 wins in 2007.
+The Astros concluded the 2008 season with a 86–75 record for third place in the NL Central, and 11 games behind Chicago for first place, an improvement from 73 wins in 2007.
 In the NL Wild Card race, Houston ranked second, trailing the Milwaukee Brewers by 3 1/2 games, thus missing the playoffs.
-Since 1992, it had been the 15th of 17 seasons in which the Astros finished at .500 or above, the final in the National League, and last until their next postseason run in 2015.
-This was Houston's final winning season as members of the National League prior to transferring to the American League in 2013, with the their next winning seasons occurring 2015.
+The 2008 season resulted as Houston's final winning campaign as members of the National League, (Note: Houston would be realigned as members of the American League (AL) in 2013.) and final until their next Wild Card title in 2015, closing out an era of unprecedented consistency for the club.
+Over a span of 30 seasons since 1979, twenty-two redounded with a winning record, including fourteen of the final 16 (since 1993).

 The Astros as a team committed 67 errors, the fewest by any team in National League history, excluding seasons that were shortened.

-Valverde led the National League in saves with 44, which tied Billy Wagner for the club record, which he achieved in 2003.
+José Valverde led the National League in saves with 44, tying Billy Wagner for the club record (2003).
+Valverde became the first Colt .45s/Astros reliever since Fred Gladding in 1969 to lead the National League in saves, and third overall, also joining Hal Woodeshick in 1964.
+Valverde also became the third Astros reliever to record 40 or more saves, also joining Brad Lidge (2005).

 Lance Berkman, leader of the National League in doubles (46) for the second time, first did so in the 2001 season.
 Berkman joined César Cedeño (twice, 1971 and 1972) and former teammate and fellow "Killer B" Craig Biggio (thrice, 1994, 1998 and 1999) as Astros to have led the league in multiple campaigns.
 Berkman was also recognized as team Most Valuable Player (MVP) for the fifth time, which broke a tie with José Cruz and was one behind another fellow Killer B Jeff Bagwell for must in club history.

+Miguel Tejada established a National League single-season record by grounding into 32 double plays.
+(Note: By contrast, in 1997, Biggio played the first 162-game season (no games missed) in the Major Leagues without having grounded into any double plays.)